actor-framework/actor-framework.github.io/_posts/2015-08-21-testing-brokers.md

   ~fixture() {
     anon_send_exit(aut_, exit_reason::kill);
-    // run the exit message explicitly, since we do not invoke any "IO"
+    // run the exit message and other pending messages explicitly,
-    // from this point on that would trigger the exit message implicitly mpx_->exec_runnable();
+    // since we do not invoke any "IO" from this point on that would
+    // trigger those messages implicitly
+    mpx_->flush_runnables();
     await_all_actors_done();
     shutdown();
   }